Amos-Augo/ch04-sql-assignment/README.md

 # ch04-sql-assignment

-This repository contains solutions for the **SQL Essentials for Data Engineering – CH04 Project Assignment**.
-It includes SQL scripts, views, window functions, a recursive CTE, stored procedures (PostgreSQL and MySQL variants), and data modeling artifacts (3NF redesign and a star schema).
+This repository contains solutions for the **SQL Essentials for Data Engineering.
+It includes SQL scripts, views, window functions, a recursive CTE, stored procedures, and data modeling artifacts (3NF redesign and a star schema).

-> **Note:** The base schema in `schema.sql` is copied from the assignment.
-Some modeling choices there (e.g., `products.customer_id`) are intentionally **corrected** in the 3NF redesign to reflect best practices.

 ---